cassiecarlson/Lightbulb/README.md

 Simple flashlight app.

 App is currently fully functional.
+Bug onResume needs to be addressed in this branch.

-Future changes may include a solution for devices without a hardware flash, and the ability to use the flashlight in the background.
+The purpose of this branch is to use as code for a quick tutorial so I can use the master branch to test features for other projects.